PhD Student Writers: WRITE INTO THE SUMMER!

 Working on a dissertation in the faculty of LA&PS?
 Join a community of fellow graduate writers.
 The Writing Centre’s graduate writing specialists will help you focus, goal set, project-manage, stick to a timeline, collaborate with committee members and connect with peers.

-The Writing Centre is offering two Winter term sessions beginning on Tuesday, January 11th and Thursday, January 13th.
-While we are all very aware of the unique pressures and difficulties that Graduate students face at the best of times, we especially understand the added stress and anxieties being confronted currently.
+The Writing Centre is offering a Summer term session on Wednesdays, beginning Wednesday, May 11th and running for eleven weeks.
+While we are all very aware of the unique pressures and difficulties that dissertation writers face at the best of times, we especially understand the added stress and anxieties being confronted currently.
 This service is designed to support those students who are able to work on their dissertations at this time.

 I had the absolute pleasure of participating in the graduate student café in the summer of 2020.
 I cannot stress enough how important it has been to me as a graduate student.
 It has had a positive impact on my writing and the direction of my research.
 When I began graduate studies, it was with the desire to find an intellectual community to challenge me and help me develop my thoughts.
 After seven years at York University, I can honestly say that this offering helped to fulfill these goals.
 Our café was a community of scholars, who have continued to meet as a group over Zoom since it ended.
 I would definitely recommend this to other students.